10 Best AWS RDS Alternatives for Managed Postgres (Reviewed)

 Pricing model

 Aurora bills for compute, storage, I/O, and backups separately, which gives flexibility but keeps the same forecasting challenge as RDS.
-Aurora Serverless v2 starts at $0.12 per ACU-hour with a 0.5-ACU floor, roughly $43 a month for a small always-on instance before storage and I/O. An I/O-Optimized option folds I/O charges into a higher storage rate, which can help predictability for I/O-heavy workloads.
+Aurora Serverless v2 starts at $0.12 per ACU-hour.
+Every instance carries a 0.5-ACU floor, even when idle.
+That floor works out to roughly $43 a month for a small always-on instance, before storage and I/O. An I/O-Optimized option folds I/O charges into a higher storage rate, which can help predictability for I/O-heavy workloads.

 Best for